jquast/ucs-detect/docs/intro.rst

 History
 -------

+- 2.3.6 (2026-08-31): Test for new feature, "tofu detection", fix scores normalized by only 'contested', fix kitty keyboard "partial" support reporting, and, remove Resources (RSC) from final score.

 - 2.3.5 (2026-07-29): Improve html reports with ConPTY considerations about DA1 and 'contested'
   status of VS15, collect and tabulate summaries of ``DA1`` features.  report xterm w/sixel supported as caveat.
 Changed default ``--timeout-cps=3``.